You can easily turn a potting bench into a DIY bar cart! Here’s how…

 Because…THIS is no garden variety potting table anymore.
 This black-thumbed gal has raised the bar.
 You may know the kind of bar of which I speak.
 The kind with drinks.
 Adult drinks.
 Sometimes frozen ones, if you’re lucky.
 Maybe some fun little paper umbrellas, and happy hour specials…

 That’s right.
 Our potting table has undergone a bit of a metamorphosis.
 I give you, our outdoor bar cart!!!

 I’d been looking for a bar cart to put in this spot on our deck for the past year.
 I scoured craigslist, eBay, my local yard sale sites for months trying to find a vintage cart that would fit.
 Problem was that most bar carts are fairly shrimpy.
 And if we wanted a bar, we were going to have a BAR!

 There’s no half-way here.
 Heck, we had 8′ worth of space, so a 36″ cart would have been completely underwhelming.
 So I needed to find an alternative.

 And that’s when I stumbled into this bar….cart.

 There are a couple of places online that I consider my “go-to” spots if I’m looking for something.
-Wayfair is one.
-Within a minute or two of searching around there, this baby popped onto the screen.
+Within a minute or two, this baby popped onto the screen.
 This “potting table” sure looked like it would make a fantastic outdoor bar cart to me!

 Assembly was really easy, but as we put it together, we did a few little DIY tweaks to our bar cart.
 In the assembly instructions, typically that top shelf is flipped the other way, but we thought it would make a better shelf for glasses, bottles, etc installed in this direction.